Geography B.S.

 The B.S. in Geography will provide you with scientific skills to understand your world and its conjoined social, spatial, and environmental processes.
 It offers you an area of specialization, enhances your quantitative analytical skills, and encourages engagement with a range of cognate sciences.

-Students follow one of two tracks:
+Students follow one of three tracks:

-- Geographic Information Science develops technologies to gather, manipulate, and analyze spatial data, ranging from centuries-old mapping methods to new approaches like artificial intelligence and big data.
+● Geographic Information Science combines digital data with cutting-edge computational approaches and theories to advance our knowledge of natural and societal phenomena and processes.
+Geographic Information Science develops technologies to gather, manipulate, and analyze spatial data, ranging from centuries-old mapping methods to new approaches like artificial intelligence and big data.
+Students will learn to apply these skills to environmental, urban, health, and other problems.

 A wide variety of career options are open to students with a B.S. in Geography.
 Local, regional, and federal agencies seek geographers for positions in natural resource management, environmental conservation and restoration, city and regional planning, transportation, and community development.
 Private industry consulting, environmental and marketing firms, the nonprofit sector, and non-governmental organizations seek the geographic skills taught in the Geography B.S.